streamaserver/streama/README.md

 If you want to contribute a translation, please follow [the guide here](https://github.com/dularion/streama/wiki/Translating-the-app).

 ### PRs
 If you would like to contribute, I would be thrilled to review each and every PR coming this way!
-However, please focus your effors on the grails3 branch of this project, development on the master has mostly halted in favor of the more modern grails3 setup.
+However, please focus your efforts on the grails3 branch of this project, development on the master has mostly halted in favor of the more modern grails3 setup.

 # Donations
 If you want to donate to the developer via bitcoin use 17rCUEX6KYQ8ZM4w39ttEUL7SUDnGCpcWq